-Where investments are not traded on recognised exchanges, the Authority, in conjunction with the custodian, determine fair valuation on these investments through an objective or independent process where possible.
-Examples of investments not traded on recognised exchanges are collective investment vehicles, some non-sovereign bonds and over-the-counter derivative transactions.
+Where investments are not traded on recognised exchanges but can be independently priced by the custodian, the Authority, in conjunction with the custodian, determines fair valuation on these investments through an objective or independent process where possible.
+Examples of investments that are not traded on recognised exchanges but that can be independently priced are: some collective investment vehicles, some non-sovereign bonds and over-the-counter derivative transactions.